hwarden162/applied-ml/_episodes/03-data-prep.md

 ```
 {: .output}

 There is a problem with this though.
 If we have one numeric variable where all of the entries are the same, then this will have zero variance and so when we try and normalise it we will get a divide by zero error.
 On top of this, a variable where all of the entries are the same is not useful for training a model, so we should probably remove them.
-To do this we can use a near zero variance filter, this is specified using the `step_nzv` function and this time we can apply it to all predictors as it also isn't useful if we have a categorical variable that only contains one category. **Note:** we have put our near zero variance filter *before* the normalisation step as we would like the filter to be applied first.
+To do this we can use a near zero variance filter, this is specified using the `step_nzv` function and this time we can apply it to all predictors as it also isn’t useful if we have a categorical variable that only contains one category. **Note:** we have put our near zero variance filter before the normalisation step as we would like the filter to be applied first.

 ```r
 housing_rec <- recipe(medv ~ ., data = housing_train) |>